The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.Continue reading →

 - Waste (hand-overs, intermediate deliverables, etc)

-The (single) (true) Scrum team approach has numerous benefits:
+The (single) (proper) Scrum team approach has numerous benefits:

 - Understanding of concepts and users’ needs amongst all team members